 top of page

-Nathan's formative years were spent immersed in the vibrant New York City jazz scene, honing his skills at SUNY Purchase College and The New School.
-His "graduate school" experience came through a remarkable five-year tenure as lead alto with the legendary Charli Persip's SUPERSOUND, alongside a pivotal role in Hal Galper's "Youngbloods" quartet.
+Nathan's formative years were spent immersed in the New York City jazz scene, honing his skills at SUNY Purchase College and The New School.
+His "graduate school" experience came through a five-year tenure as lead alto with the legendary Charli Persip's SUPERSOUND, alongside a years-long association with master pianist Hal Galper in Galper's "Youngbloods" quartet.
 Galper's critically acclaimed 2017 Origin Records release, Live at the COTA Jazz Festival, showcases their dynamic collaboration.

 Nathan is a band leader and sought-after performer in NYC and beyond.
 He leads his own ensembles, and collaborates with luminaries such as The Stan Rubin Orchestra, Alex Apolo Ayala, Bobby Sanabria, The Birdland Big Band, Valery Ponomarev, and the Afro Latin Jazz Orchestra.